-Yoga Assisted Self-Discovery is a once per week, 2½ hour group combining Intention Centered Yoga (ICY®), relaxation, meditation and group processing.
+Yoga Assisted Self-Discovery is a once per week, 2½ hour group combining mindful movement/yoga, relaxation, meditation and group processing.
 The group is designed around the concepts of wholeness and balance.
 Stress and tension are (unfortunately) part of our modern lifestyles.
 All too often we let stress knock us off balance, leaving us feeling bothered and unfocused.

 Ongoing or unmanaged stress can often lead to an imbalance in our minds and bodies, with potentially devastating effects on one’s health and feeling of well-being.
 Relaxation and meditation techniques have been clinically shown to play a significant role in promoting health and relieving stress.

 Doing yoga postures (called “asanas”) prepares the body for relaxation in two ways: concentrating on the postures clears the mind while focusing on the breath helps the body shift out of “fight-or-flight” mode.
 Then, once the body is more receptive to relaxation, we are able to reap the benefits of deep relaxation, meditation and guided imagery.

 Each group session begins with time to center, get settled, and move out of the busy mind into presence and intention.
 Then we do a brief check-in before a teaching is presented.
 Teachings can focus on any number of relevant mindfulness areas or topics such as:

 - Learning to be truly present in the moment